 • Lean about current FHA Loan Requirements and FHA Loan Limits for your area

-• Provide your FHA Loan Lender with all requested documentation
+• Provide your FHA Loan Lender with all of the requested documentation

 • Close the FHA Loan Transaction

-Once you’ve initiated your loan application, your lender needs certain documentation to verify you meet FHA qualifications.
-Some of the documentation your lender will request includes:
+Your lender will need certain documentation to verify you meet FHA qualifications.
+Some documentation they may request includes:

 • W-2s for the past two years.